pooulad/cherry/README.md

 Now group friends will have only middleware3 and middleware4 attached.

 ## Static files
-Make our assets are accessable trough /assets/styles.css
+Make our assets are accessible trough /assets/styles.css

 ```go
 app := cherry.New()